-- Two-piece rain suit (Not just for rainstorms.
-Quality rain gear offers protection against cold water when running rapids-especially early in the morning.) - 2-3 swimsuits (2-piece swimsuit and quick-drying shorts or sports bra and shorts recommended for women.) - 2-3 quick-drying shirts (at least 1 long sleeve) - \circ 3-4 pair of lightweight shorts - 2 pair of lightweight pants - $\circ \quad \ \ 3\text{-}4 \ pair \ socks$ - 1 lightweight quick-dry hoodie (great for sun protection) - 1 pair quick-drying pants (great for sun-protection) - 1 sarong or other wrap-around (great for sun protection) - \circ Underwear - \circ Lightweight fleece top - Comfortable lounge-wear for putting on at camp and for sleeping - Sturdy water sandals or multi-sport shoe that can get wet with good tread and support for hikes (Bedrock, Teva, or Chacos are examples).
-It is wise to consider a back-up pair of sandals or shoes in case of damage. - Comfortable footwear for camp (optional-some guest prefer flip flops or other light weight shoes in camp) - Hat for sun protection with string or clip - Gloves for protection while gripping ropes (optional)
+- o Two-piece rain suit (Not just for rainstorms.
+Quality rain gear offers protection against cold water when running rapids-especially early in the morning.) - o 2-3 swimsuits (2-piece swimsuit and quick-drying shorts or sports bra and shorts recommended for women.) - o 2-3 quick-drying shirts (at least 1 long sleeve) - o 3-4 pair of lightweight shorts - o 2 pair of lightweight pants - o 3-4 pair socks - 1 lightweight quick-drying hoodie (great for sun protection) - 1 pair quick-drying pants (great for sun-protection) - o 1 sarong or other wrap-around (great for sun protection) - Underwear - o Comfortable lounge-wear to put on at camp and for sleeping - Lightweight fleece top - Sturdy water sandals or multi-sport shoe that can get wet with good tread and support for hikes (Bedrock, Teva or Chacos).
+It is wise to consider a back-up pair of sandals or shoes in case of damage. - o Comfortable footwear for camp (optional-some guests prefer flip flops or other light weight shoes in camp) - o Hat for sun protection with string or clip - Gloves for protection while gripping ropes (optional)